Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 #### Key Material Extension Message {#sec-hsext-km}

-If an encrypted connection is being established, the Key Material (KM) is first transmitted as Handshake Extension message.
-In case of unprotected connection this extension is not supplied.
+If an encrypted connection is being established, the Key Material (KM) is first transmitted as a Handshake Extension message.
+This extension is not supplied for unprotected connections.
 The purpose of the extension is to let peers exchange and negotiate encryption-related information to be used to encrypt and decrypt the payload of the stream.